Zenchiyu/POLAR-background-prediction/README.md

 - `python src/visualizer.py` to load pretrained model, plot loss and predicted photon rates for validation set.
 - Run the different cells of `./notebooks/results.ipynb` to show the rest of our (interactive) plots (clusters, cluster intersections, etc.).

-You can change the `config/trainer.yaml` if you want a different model architecture, different hyperparameters, features etc.
+You can change the `config/trainer.yaml` if you want a different model architecture, hyperparameters, features etc. To remotely run our Python scripts without keeping an opened SSH connection for the whole execution duration, you can use `tmux` and detach the session.

 ## Credits and useful links